 Managers across the globe give Austria very high grades.
-According to the World Competitiveness Yearbook 2018, Austria is rated ninth in international comparison when it comes to motivated staff.
+According to the World Competitiveness Yearbook 2019, Austria is rated second in international comparison when it comes to motivated staff.
 The high level of loyalty of Austrian employees and their identification with company goals are important factors contributing to the country’s high productivity, quality standards and GDP growth.

 In addition to social security, the low strike rate and the high level of social peace which is internationally acclaimed also comprise a significant competitive advantage.

 In an international comparison by the German Hans-Böckler Foundation, Austria once again proved to be an extremely stable business location.
 Only two working days were lost per 1,000 employees and year due to strikes.
 Switzerland was the only country with an even better track record, losing one day less each year to strikes.

 Climate change and natural catastrophes increasingly affect business location decisions.
 Austria has been largely spared the negative consequences of natural disasters, and does not even appear in the risk estimates prepared by prominent international insurers.